-As the demand for products from aquaculture is constantly increasing and thus the supply of operation space in coastal areas is limited, there are worldwide efforts to move aquaculture more into the open ocean.
-Central expectations for this offshore transformation is that the breeding of aquatic organisms should take place in marine areas where more space is available, stakeholders conflicts are less and better water qualities exist.
-As a result, new aquaculture production areas have been identified that either lie further out in the open ocean or, on the other hand, areas that are not far from the mainland but are subject to harsh weather conditions.
+As the demand for products from aquaculture is constantly increasing and thus the supply of operational space in coastal areas is limited, there are worldwide efforts to move aquaculture more into the open ocean.
+Central expectations for this transformation is that the culture of aquatic organisms should take place in marine areas where more space is available, stakeholders conflicts are less and better water qualities exist.
+As a result, new aquaculture production areas have been identified that either lie further out in the open ocean or, on the other hand, in areas that are not far from the mainland but are subject to harsh weather conditions.
 This leads to a field of research commonly referred to as Open Ocean Aquaculture, Offshore Aquaculture or Exposed Aquaculture.

 The central focus of this working group is placed on questions related to open ocean aquaculture, such as: